SongZihui-sudo/digitalFilm/english.md

 training model directly use cyclegan.ipynb.
 But you need to download the pre-trained model of resnet18 in advance.
 Prepare digital photos and film photos in two folders.
-The Kodak Gold 200 model and Fuji c200 model are included in the `app` file.
+The model are included in the Release.

 ###### **Installation steps**